 - There is always Globus, if you are new to Globus – follow this blog post first

-Type this line in the text editor, make the change to include the correct volume name.
+This opens a file editor nano, you can use your text editor of choice.
+Type the following line in the text editor, make the change to include the correct volume name.

 Save the file in nano – Ctrl and O (at the same time)

 Exit text editor in nano – Ctrl and X (together)